Learning about the Shoah in Israel

 The research project explores the practices and perspectives of learners of different generations in the specific educational setting of the International School for Holocaust Studies in Yad Vashem in Jerusalem.
 Established in 1953, Yad Vashem (Hebrew for "monument and name") is Israel's central memorial to the Jewish victims of the Holocaust.
 The German Desk works with German-speaking learners of different generations.
 All 16 German federal states offer their employees (primarily teachers) continuing education opportunities at Yad Vashem, where they learn about the Shoah from a Jewish perspective.

-As part of the research project, up to three groups of teachers and two groups of students from Germany will be accompanied on their educational trips to Yad Vashem.
+As part of the research project, up to four groups of teachers from Germany will be accompanied on their educational trips to Yad Vashem.
 The research team will conduct group discussions and ethnographic observations.
 The following questions represent the central research interests:

-- How do German teachers and students learn about the Shoah from a Jewish perspective in a Holocaust education setting in Israel?
+- How do German teachers learn about the Shoah from a Jewish perspective in a Holocaust education setting in Israel?

 - What role do specific generational orientations play in learning about the Shoah and how do the participants relate historical events to their perception of the present?